ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * /ace-group : this resource is fixed and indicates that this specification is used.
 If other applications run on a KDC implementing this specification and use this same resource, these applications will collide, and a mechanism will be needed to differentiate the endpoints.

 * /ace-group/GROUPNAME : one sub-resource to /ace-group is implemented for each group the KDC manages.
-These resources are identified by the group identifiers of the groups the KDC manages (in this example, the group identifier has value "GROUPNAME").
+These resources are identified by the group names of the groups the KDC manages (in this example, the group name has value "GROUPNAME").
 These resources support GET and POST method.

 * /ace-group/GROUPNAME/pub-key : this sub-resource is fixed and supports GET and FETCH methods.